tlee753/tlee753.github.io/_pages/robotics.md

 ### ECE 4180 Final Project

 The goal of this project was to create a single board robot capable of interfacing with four motors including encoder feedback.
+A single board allows for a clean setup, reducing probability of errors during competition.
+The issue is the neccesity for a high level linux machine to make decision needing to be paried with a low level real time controller, in our case, the Beagle Bone Blue Programmable Real Time Units.

+This project is interfaced with a software gui over the internet or via adhoc wifi.

 <br>